Lockheed Martin Interview Process 2026 — Clearance, ELDP & Engineering

 TL;DR

-Lockheed Martin’s interview process spans 3–5 rounds over 4–10 weeks, with the timeline heavily shaped by security clearance requirements — many roles require Secret, Top Secret, or TS/SCI with polygraph clearance that takes 6–18 months to process.
-Business areas include Aeronautics (F-35, F-22, F-16), Missiles and Fire Control (PAC-3, THAAD, Javelin), Rotary & Mission Systems (Black Hawk, Sikorsky), and Space (GPS satellites, Orion, hypersonics).
+Lockheed Martin’s interview process spans 3-5 rounds over 4-10 weeks, with the timeline heavily shaped by security clearance requirements; many roles require Secret, Top Secret, or TS/SCI with polygraph clearance that takes 6-18 months to process.
+Business areas include Aeronautics, Missiles and Fire Control, Rotary and Mission Systems, and Space.
 Engineering tracks combine technical interviews with strong behavioral focus on safety, integrity, and ITAR compliance.
-The Engineering Leadership Development Program (ELDP) is the flagship rotational program for new graduates.
-US citizenship is required for clearance-required roles, which is most of the company.
-OphyAI Interview Coach drills LM-style behavioral and technical questions; the OphyAI Interview Copilot supports your live virtual rounds.
+Use OphyAI Interview Coach to drill Lockheed-style behavioral and technical questions; use Interview Copilot to keep clearance, safety, and program-specific talking points organized during live virtual rounds.

 What Makes Lockheed Martin Different